Last updated on May 21st, 2019 at 03:05 pm

-At my high school reunion, a couple of former classmates reminded me of an embarrassing moment that happened to me during junior high school.
+At my last high school reunion, a couple of former classmates recounted an embarrassing moment that happened to me during junior high school.
 After all the years that had passed, for me, it remained just a bad memory.

-But now I couldn’t stop thinking about the incident my classmates remembered so clearly.
-Then something happened; slowly I began to realize that within that long-ago embarrassing moment, was a lesson that had waited more than 30-years to be learned.
+After I returned home from the reunion, I couldn’t stop thinking about the incident my classmates remembered so clearly.
+Then something happened; slowly I began to realize that within that long-ago embarrassing moment, were lessons that had waited more than 30-years to be learned.

-As I begin my year of dreaming big on 8 Women Dream, my 13-year old self had something to say to my 50-year old self.
+As I begin to reinvent the second half of my life, my 13-year old self had something to say to my 50-year old self.

 I stood back, willing myself to be as small and unnoticeable as possible.
 My junior high P.E. class had spent the last week on the field, doing all sorts of track and field activities; sprints, javelin throwing, hurdles, and the long jump.
 I was O.K. at most of them, though if the teacher wasn’t watching, I’d run between the hurdles instead of leaping over them.